New Expressive Works

 OUR VISION: 1) To support artistic excellence in the creation of new works by local choreographers from ALL levels in their professional career.
 2) To encourage and promote diversity in movement genres (classical, modern, Western, non-Western etc.)

-GOAL: Select 4 N.E.W. residents to choreograph and produce 20-minute works-in-progress.
+GOAL: Select 4 N.E.W. residents to choreograph and produce 15 to 20-minute works-in-progress.
 These works-in-progress will be showcased at the end of the six-month residency in a 3-night ticketed performance sponsored by New Expressive Works.

 THe residency in brief

-- N.E.W. residents participate in “Fieldwork,” a peer-to-peer feedback process.
-Every 6 weeks, or so, all participants will gather (with facilitator and N.E.W.
-Program Director) to share your developing work and exchange feedback to support cultivating insight into composition and strengthening one's ability to give critical commentary.
+• N.E.W. residents participate in TWO facilitated peer-to-peer feedback & critique sessions within your residency cohort.
+In these sessions, resident choreographers, their collaborators, and facilitator(s) will gather and share developing work and exchange feedback.
+The goal of these sessions is to support choreographers in cultivating insight into composition and to strengthen one’s ability to give critical commentary.
 These dates will be confirmed during your orientation.

-- On successful completion each N.E.W.
+• On successful completion each N.E.W.
 Resident:-

-- Receives a $500.00 stipend.
+• Receives a $750.00 stipend.

-- Has access to high resolution images and a digitally manipulatable video of their performance
+• Has access to high resolution images and a digitally manipulatable video of their performance

-- Becomes a N.E.W. alum and will indefinitely receive discounted rehearsal rate of $10/hour for post residency rehearsals in either studio (Regular rehearsal rates are $15 - $20 per hour).
+• Becomes a N.E.W. alum and will indefinitely receive discounted rehearsal rate of $10/hour for post residency rehearsals in either studio (Regular rehearsal rates are $15 - $20 per hour).
 If alums book N.E.W. as a venue for future performances you will receive a 15% discount to the regular rates.

 Some comments from past N.E.W.
 Residents